My name is Asaf Karagila. This is my homepage.

 On the internet you can find me on MathOverflow.net and Math.StackExchange.com, and I've used Twitter (and may continue doing so intermittently).
-You probably cannot find me elsewhere nowadays (with the exception of scraper websites taking content from these two), and if you happen to see me on a social network website, that is definitely not me, and please let me know.
+You probably cannot find me elsewhere nowadays (with the exception of scraper websites), and if you happen to see me on a social network website, that is definitely not me, and please let me know.
 (You'd think that I wouldn't have to say that, but that sort of thing happened before.)

 To reach me you can send me an email to the following address:

 My orcid id is 0000-0003-1289-0904 and I also have an arXiv homepage, you can also find my theses, papers and some notes on the papers page.